Gabrielle Bates: Career

-Bates is now settled in Seattle, where she works for Open Books: A Poem Emporium as their social media manager, and cohosts the podcast The Poet Salon.
-Occasionally, she teaches through Hugo House, the Rosenbach Museum, for the Tin House Writers' Workshops and for the University of Washington Study Abroad Rome Program.
+Based in Seattle, Bates has worked for Open Books: A Poem Emporium as a social media manager and cohosts the podcast The Poet Salon with Lue Hughes and Dujie Tahat.
+She has taught through Hugo House, the Rosenbach Museum, Tin House Writers' Workshops, and the University of Washington Study Abroad Rome Program.

 Her work has appeared in Poetry, Ploughshares, American Poetry Review, The New Yorker, Kenyon Review, The Rumpus, and elsewhere.
-She has received awards from the Bread Loaf Writers' Conference, and the Princeton Poetry Festival.
-In 2019, Bates was awarded an Adroit Journal Gregory Djanikian Scholarship in Poetry, and in 2022, she was a finalist for a Ruth Lilly and Dorothy Sargent Rosenberg Fellowship.
+She has received awards and scholarships including the Gregory Djanikian Scholarship in Poetry from The Adroit Journal in 2019.
+In 2022, she was a finalist for a Ruth Lilly and Dorothy Sargent Rosenberg Fellowship.